PsiUpsilonEI/Bylaws/README.md

 ### Section 5: Risk Management Policy Committee

 1. Chaired by the Risk Manager.
+2. Members shall include the Archon and the Social Chairman.
-2. Responsible for suggesting changes to the Chapter’s Alcohol Policy (see Article X) as state and local laws change and the Chapter evolves.
+3. Responsible for suggesting changes to the Chapter’s Alcohol Policy (see Article X) as state and local laws change and the Chapter evolves.
-3. Shall monitor parties in accordance to the Alcohol Policy.
+4. Shall monitor parties in accordance to the Alcohol Policy.

 ### Section 6: House Committee